 In the event you wish to make a change, you should contact your proposed new faculty mentor to see if they are willing to mentor you as a student.
 Remember that it is not a foregone conclusion that they will say yes-they may already have too many students or too many other professional obligations.
 It is a matter of professional courtesy to talk to your previous faculty mentor to let them know of your decision and thank them for their assistance.
-After communication has taken place, you must submit a request for change of faculty mentor using the Chair/Committee Change Request Form.
-If an iPOS has been filed, you will also initiate by submitting a petition through iPOS.
+After communication has taken place, you must submit a request for change of faculty mentor using the Chair/Committee Change Request Form found on Canvas.
+When the change is approved, you will also submit the change on your iPOS.